top of page

 SERIAL NUMBER: 52-6359

-As World War II was coming to a close, the Republic Aviation Corporation was hard at work on a new jet fighter design.
+As World War II was coming to a close, the Republic Aviation Corporation worked hard on a new jet fighter design.
 This fighter would replace Republic's successful propeller driven P-47 "Thunderbolt".
-The prototype XP-84 was a straight winged fighter equipped with an Allison J-35 turbojet engine rated at 4,000 pounds thrust.
-The first flight of the XP-84 was on 28 February 1946.
+The prototype XP-84 was a straight winged fighter equipped with an Allison J-35 turbojet engine rated at 4,000 lbs thrust.
+The first flight of the XP-84 was on 28 February, 1946.

-The "F" model was first flown in November of 1952, and was not delivered to front line Tactical Air Command squadrons until May of 1954.
+The "F" model was first flown in November of 1952, and was not delivered to frontline Tactical Air Command squadrons until May of 1954.
 NATO countries began receiving the F-84F in mid 1955.
-France, Belgium, Italy, the Netherlands, West Germany, Turkey and Greece all received the F-84F under the Military Assistance Program.
-Some "Thun-derstreaks" did see combat while serving with England and France in the 1956 "Suez Crisis': The
+France, Belgium, Italy, the Netherlands, West Germany, Turkey, and Greece all received the F-84F under the Military Assistance Program.
+Some "Thunderstreaks" did see combat while serving with England and France in the 1956 "Suez Crisis".

-In 1964, the "Thunderstreak" was transferred to Air National Guard units while front line squadrons reequipped with the McDonnell-Douglas F-4 "Phantom”.
-The F-84F was operated by Air National Guard units until final type phase out in 1971.
+In 1964, the "Thunderstreak" was transferred to Air National Guard units, while front line squadrons reequipped with the McDonnell-Douglas F-4 "Phantom”.
+The F-84F was operated by Air National Guard units until the final type got retired in 1971.

-Our F-84 was obtained by the Museum in March of 1988 from a vocational school in Topeka, KS.
-The aircraft is in need of a total restoration prior to being displayed
+Our F-84 was obtained by the museum in March of 1988 from a vocational school in Topeka, KS.
+The aircraft was in need of a total restoration prior to being displayed.

 Information derived from, “Travis Heritage Center” by Nick Veronico, copyright Travis AFB Historical Society and Travis AFB Heritage Center Foundation.